TCMBoby/FinPeeks/README.md

 FinPeeks is written in JavaScript, using D3.

 ### Usage
-It's easy, just put a valid data file to the specified location and open `finPeeks.html` with your Browser.
+Just put a valid data file to the specified location and open `finPeeks.html` with your Browser.
+Alternatively you can write your own html file.
+Just make sure, you include the `svg` elements with the appropriate ids as well as d3.

 ### Requirements:
 - A modern web browser (only tested with Firefox 66.0.3)